adamtow/cronios/documentation.md

 Additional icons may be shown next to the shortcut indicating the following options associated with the cron job:

+- **Missing** ❓: The shortcut could not be found.
+It may have been deleted or renamed.
 - **Requires Network Access** ☁️ : The shortcut needs network connectivity to function.
 If you are offline, Cronios will not run this cron job.
 - **Requires User Interaction** ✋🏻 : The shortcut may require user interaction within the Shortcuts application.
-- **Missing** ❓: The shortcut could not be found.
-It may have been deleted or renamed.
 - **Fuzzy** *️⃣: The cron job will run in [Fuzzy Star Mode](#fuzzy-star).
 Cron jobs in this mode will run once per unique match.
 - **Display Notification**💬: A notification banner will appear when the assigned shortcut runs.
 - **Play Sound** 🔔: The notification banner will be accompanied by a sound.
 - **Notify Shortcut** 📗: The [Cronios dictionary](#notify-shortcut-cronios-dictionary) will be sent to the shortcut.
 Developers can use this dictionary to change operations depending on how the shortcut was launched (i.e. manually or in the background via Cronios).
 - **Lock Detection** 🔒: If the screen brightness is set to zero, Cronios will consider the device locked.
 Checking this option will prevent your shortcut from running.
 This is useful if your shortcut requires user interaction or access to private data (Health data for instance).
 - **Exclude From Success Notifications** 🌒: Cronios displays the names of all shortcuts it runs during each evaluation period.
 If you have a shortcut that you do not want to appear in the list, enable this option.
-This is useful for shortcuts that run frequently, like the [**Keep Cronios Awake shortcut**](#keeping-cronios-alive).
+This is useful for shortcuts that run frequently.

 >Note: You can export your Crontab into a human-readable format by choosing **Export Crontab…** in Settings.